HemantSolanki15/Docs/aspnetcore/fundamentals/dependency-injection/advanced-dependency-injection.md

 Each matching enricher is then called in turn, passing in the message to be enriched.

 The advantage of this approach is that should need arise for a third enricher; it can be defined and registered with DI.
-With no changes to the `MessageDataProcessor` the new enricher will take effect and process messages which is can enrich.
+With no changes to the `MessageDataProcessor` the new enricher will take effect and process messages which it can enrich.

 ## Registering generic types